top of page

 In the second of my five years at ISOMATA low and behold the wonderful young conductor who had conducted the reading of my masters thesis at UCLA, Jung Ho Pak, was hired as conductor of the International Chamber Orchestra (they got fancy) at ISOMATA.

-Jung Ho was a great collaborator and champion of new music; he commissioned two chamber symphonies from me, as well as a unique and hard-to-categorize work (he called it a Happening) for chamber ensemble, mixed choir, overhead projector, and audience participation (see what I mean?), entitled "Nice Shirts" (even the title is weird!)
+Jung Ho was a great collaborator and champion of new music; he commissioned two chamber symphonies from me, as well as a unique and hard-to-categorize work – a "Happening" – for chamber ensemble, mixed choir, overhead projector, and audience participation (see what I mean?), entitled "Nice Shirts" (even the title is weird!)

 Nice SHirts RL conducts.gif